lleger/elixir-school/lessons/basics/sigils.md

 ## Creating Sigils

 One of the goals of Elixir is to be an extensible programming language.
 It should come as no surprise then that you can easily create your own custom sigils.
-In this example, we will create a sigil to convert a string to uppercase.
+In this example, we'll create a sigil to convert a string to uppercase.
 As there is already a function for this in the Elixir Core (`String.upcase/1`), we will wrap our sigil around that function.

 ```elixir